 Things Will Get Better

 What has really helped me is how accepting people are, I may have gotten a little crazy but with breakups, you get a Crazytown Hall Pass.
 Finding a friend to confide in and to just listen to me vent and be supportive and understanding and gentle has been instrumental in pushing past my experience.
 The best reminder is that you can’t dwell on other people’s behavior.
 I can only focus on how they have affected me and how I can cope with them and learn and grow.

 Building Real Relationships

 I had a hard time understanding someone that would be capable of cheating, it just seemed so foreign to me, and since I didn’t understand it I took a lot of ownership.
 It wasn’t until I read some articles on infidelity, that it really helped me have a clearer line of sight into cheating, and how it had more to do with what was going on with him not me.
-These are the articles that I thought were very helpful for me to have a greater understanding.
+These are the articles that I thought were very helpful for me to have a greater understanding: